 Special edition to celebrate Aston Martin’s win at the 1959 24 Hours of Le Mans

-Aston Martin has released details of a new special edition DBS Superleggera called the DBS 59.
-Celebrating AML’s one-two finish at the 1959 24 Hours of Le Mans, the special will be limited to 24 cars and feature a variety of bespoke finishes designed in homage to the DBR1 racers of the period.
+Aston Martin has a special edition DBS Superleggera celebrating AML’s one-two finish at the 1959 24 Hours of Le Mans.
+The special model, built by Aston Martin’s Q Division, will be limited to 24 cars and feature a variety of bespoke finishes designed in homage to the DBR1 racers of the period.

-The bespoke exterior colour is Aston Martin Racing Green, a hue based on that of the 1959 DBR1, but on this special DBS road car it is contrasted with the use of gloss carbonfibre on the roof strakes and roof panel.
-Both the side vent strakes and bonnet slats are also painted in body colour, contrasting with the usually black finish of these elements on standard models.
+The bespoke exterior colour is Aston Martin Racing Green, a hue based on that of the 1959 DBR1, but on this DBS road car is contrasted with the use of gloss carbonfibre on the roof strakes and roof panel.
+Both the side vent strakes and bonnet slats are painted in body colour, contrasting with the usually black finish on standard models.

 Aston Martin has also fitted a suite of bronze-finished details to the exterior, such as elements on the wheels, brake calipers, grille surround, badging and fender badge.
 Unique script is also applied on the static carbonfibre wing, also finished in a bronze colour.